PrefectHQ/prefect/docs/guides/deployment/storage-guide.md

 ## Next steps

-You've seen where to store your flow code.
+You've seen options for where to store your flow code.

 We recommend using Docker-based storage or git-based storage for your production deployments.